Misdiagnosed as Untreatable "Lazy Eye"

-Thanks to Non-surgical Vision Therapy, I Gained Normal Vision and Binocular Depth Perception (3D Stereo Vision) as an Adult
+Thanks to Vision Therapy, I Gained Binocular Depth Perception (Stereo Vision)

 (Note: binocular means two-eyed.
-In normal human vision, the two eyes work as a coordinated team to create 3D vision and depth perception.)
+In normal human vision, the two eyes work as a coordinated team.)

 My "lazy eye" was first detected in a free public school eye examination when I was seven years old (belated thanks to the State of Pennsylvania for that free eye exam!).
 This led to my first visit to an eye doctor.
 I don't remember anything about that encounter.
 All I know is that I came away with a pair of glasses and no patching or Vision Therapy was recommended.
 For the next ten years I would struggle with wearing either glasses or contact lenses.